centreon/centreon-stream-connector-scripts/README.md

 ## Configuration

 Create a broker output for HP BSM Connector.
-This LUA script has been forked from HP OMI connector and **has not yet been tested on a production environment**, hence the 'WIP' tag.

 Parameters to specify in the broker output WUI are: